 Laguna de San Carlos

 Explore the magical Laguna de San Carlos for the day.
 You can arrive by car in about two hours by putting “Laguna de San Carlos” into Waze.

 The Pearl Islands

 Just a little past Portobelo is the beautiful Isla Mamey.
 In my opinion, it’s the closest island you can get to that almost feels like San Blas and is a lot cheaper to visit.
 However, it can get crowded on the weekend so be sure to visit on a weekday if you can.
 If you have a car keep an eye out for the Isla Mamey boat transfer sign about 15 minutes after you pass Portobelo.
 Once you arrive here it’s approximately a $3 boat ride to the island.
 This island does not have restaurants so it’s recommended to bring your own food and drinks.
-Panama Road Trips organizes a day tour here for $65 that includes a stop at Portobelo and then a day of relaxing on Isla Mamey.
+This tour on Viator organizes a day tour here for $85 that includes a stop at Portobelo and then a day of relaxing on Isla Mamey.

 Lake Bayano Caves

 The Bayano Caves are another hidden gem that’s not often talked about in Panama.
 If you have a car and speak Spanish you can visit the caves on your own and hire a guide once you get there (instructions here), but this is one of those places that’s probably better to do an official tour.